mantonakakis1/MegaCAN/README.md

 * `MegaCAN_broadcast_message_t`: a structure that stores any and all of the parameters that Megasquirt can send with its "Advanced Real-time Data Broadcast".
 Currently, simple dash broadcasting is not supported, but will be added in the future.
   * To access the data, if for example you store the broadcast data in a MegaCAN_broadcast_message_t called `bCastMsg`, you get the data by simply calling `bCastMsg.<dataName>`, where `<dataName>` corresponds to the names in the [2016-02-17 version of the Megasquirt CAN Broadcasting Manual Advanced Broadcasting Field List](http://www.msextra.com/doc/pdf/Megasquirt_CAN_Broadcast.pdf#page=6&zoom=100,114,89).
 I.e. if you want engine speed, simply call `bCastMsg.rpm`.
 * `MegaCAN`: a class with the few functions needed for all of this to work:
+  * `MegaCAN()`: The constructor for this class requires the following argument:
+    * `baseID`: A constant uint32 that matches the base CAN identifier value in your megasquirt settings
   * `processMSreq()`: Processes a 29-bit extended CAN message received from Megasquirt, requiring the following arguments:
     * `msgCore`: A uint32_t that contains the ID parameter of the request message, which Megasquirt encodes with:
       * The table on the remote device that Megasquirt is requesting data from (see TunerStudio settings)